-Ethical clearance: Institute Ethics Committee (Intramural),PGIMER,Chandigarh; Histopath/14/3667, dated September 24, 2014.
+Ethics clearance: Institute Ethics Committee (Intramural), PGIMER, Chandigarh; Histopath/14/3667, dated September 24, 2014

 Contributors: JNG: patient management, data collection, literature review, and preparation of the draft manuscript; NS: Protocol development, supervision of the study, interpretation of results, editing and final approval of the manuscript.
-PS: Concept and design of the study, supervising conduct of the study, interpretation of results, clinician-in-charge of patient management, final approval of the manuscript, will act as the guarantor of the study.
+PS: Concept and design of the study, supervising conduct of the study, interpretation of results, clinician-in-charge of patient management and final approval of the manuscript.